 Semiotics

-Use this framework to understand and manage marketing communications
+Use this framework to manage marketing communications

 Semiotics is the study of signs (images, graphics, shapes, text etc) and their meanings to customers and potential customers.
 Although it had its origins in sociology and anthropology in the late nineteenth century, it wasn't until the 1970s and 80s that it was picked up by marketers as a useful tool for understanding communications.